-The Carlos Gallery in the Nabit Art Building at University of the South is pleased to present Pass Tense, an exhibition of paintings and drawings by Georgia artist Erin McIntosh, January 16-February 21, 2015.
+The Carlos Gallery in the Nabit Art Building at University of the South is pleased to present an exhibition of work by Art Minors/Environmental Studies Arts & Humanities Majors Monique Stitts, Bea Troxel, and Allie Horick from April 22 to April 30, 2015.

 The Art Minor Exhibition Part I: Sally Anne Greenwood, Shelby Monahan,Whitt Sellers and Amber Smith.
 Part II includes folios submitted for the Environmental Studies Arts and